Alternating trilinear forms on a 9-dimensional space and degenerations of (3,3)-polarized Abelian surfaces: -polarized Abelian surfaces

-Let $A$ be a 9-dimensional vector space with basis $a_1, \dots, a_9$ and set $G = \SL(A)$.
+Let $A$ be a $9$-dimensional vector space with basis $a_1, \dots, a_9$ and set $G = \SL(A)$.
 Let $z_1, \dots, z_9$ be the dual basis, which act as coordinates on the projective space $\bP(A^*)$ of lines in $A^*$ (or hyperplanes in $A$).
-The $G$-representation $\bigwedge^3 A$ is an example of a Vinberg representation: there is an order 3 automorphism of the Lie algebra $\fe_8$ of type $\rE_8$, which corresponds to the simple root $\alpha_2$ of the affine Dynkin diagram in Bourbaki notation (see \cite[\S 8.6]{kac} for details on finite order automorphisms of simple Lie algebras), and whose eigenspace decomposition is
+The $G$-representation $\bigwedge^3 A$ is an example of a Vinberg representation: there is an order $3$ automorphism of the Lie algebra $\fe_8$ of type $\rE_8$, which corresponds to the simple root $\alpha_2$ of the affine Dynkin diagram in Bourbaki notation (see \eqref{eqn:affineE8} for the diagram and see \cite[\S 8.6]{kac} for details on finite order automorphisms of simple Lie algebras), and whose eigenspace decomposition is

-The maximal dimension of a Cartan subspace in $\bigwedge^3 A$ is 4 and the Weyl group is Shephard--Todd group $\rG_{32}$ \cite[\S 9]{vinberg}.
+The maximal dimension of a Cartan subspace in $\bigwedge^3 A$ is $4$ and the Weyl group is Shephard--Todd group $\rG_{32}$ \cite[\S 9]{vinberg}.
 We note that $\rG_{32} \cong \bZ/3 \times \Sp_4(\bF_3)$.
-There are 80 complex reflections in $\rG_{32}$.
-They are all of order 3, so they come in pairs and define 40 reflection hyperplanes.
+There are $80$ complex reflections in $\rG_{32}$.
+They are all of order $3$, so they come in pairs and define $40$ reflection hyperplanes.

-As in Elashvili--Vinberg \cite{ev}, we can pick a Cartan subspace $\fh$ for $\bigwedge^3 A$ which has the basis
+As in \`Elashvili--Vinberg \cite{ev}, we can pick a Cartan subspace $\fh$ for $\bigwedge^3 A$ which has the basis

 These basis vectors correspond to the points in $\bP^1_{\bF_3}$.
 More precisely, we fix a line, wedge together its vectors, and sum over the three translates of the lines.
 Here we choose to use $1, \dots, 9$ rather than $(0,0), \dots, (2,2)$ for compactness of notation, but here is a dictionary: